AnimosWorkshop/Sor-Vault/World Information/Gods/3rd Verse/Temuþen Gods.md

 ### Ac Farnor

-Ac grew to become the second heir of the noble Farnor family in the [[Breniskal|Green Dragonland]].
+Ac grew to become the second heir of the noble Farnor family in the [[World Information/Realms/Temuþen Countries/Breniskal|Green Dragonland]].
 However, dissatisfied with the way his father was handling the family business, and by extension the influence of his family over society, he fled home at an early age and decided that whatever growth and influence he'd gather would be on his own terms.

 In 1274 2V, when [[Fey Gods#Sanae|Sanae]] came to Temuþan after years of solitude in search for an archmissionary for [[Gods List#Tezik - God of Change|Tezik]], she came into Ac as he and his peers have found a sealed cave in northern Loþano.
 The explorers managed to recover [[Gale]] from the cave, which used to be Tezik's oldest temple, and Ac declared his servitude to the god after his findings.

 As a god, Ac believes that the focus of change should be for the weak, the downtrodden who often don't find it possible to look beyond their current reality and even dream of a better future.
-He is a driving force behind TDA's welfare service, while keeping his place as a figure in [[Breniskal]] despite his choosing being very close toward the end of 2V, a planner who thinks best for the short term; a self-contradictory man which believes in and does what's best for his people.
+He is a driving force behind TDA's welfare service, while keeping his place as a figure in [[World Information/Realms/Temuþen Countries/Breniskal]] despite his choosing being very close toward the end of 2V, a planner who thinks best for the short term; a self-contradictory man which believes in and does what's best for his people.

 ### Alieca Roid